ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-From Zero to MERN: Episode 15: Express Middleware — The Layer Between Every Request and Response - <a href="https://issackpaul95.medium.com/from-zero-to-mern-episode-15-express-middleware-the-layer-between-every-request-and-response-62a01c1d25d7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RabbitMQ Is Not Hard - The Code Around It Usually Is - <a href="https://medium.com/@alqasem.sohaib/rabbitmq-is-not-hard-the-code-around-it-usually-is-86b1fa7d791f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Minoltan Issack`**
+✍️ **posted by `Alqasem Sohaib`**

-<blockquote>Part 15 of the MERN Stack from Zero series.
-Read Part 14 — Express.js Intro here
+<blockquote>Why I built Rabbit Relay, a TypeScript-first RabbitMQ framework for Node.js that keeps messaging concepts explicit.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How JavaScript Runs Your Code: A Simple Step by Step Guide - <a href="https://medium.com/@naveengehani999/how-javascript-runs-your-code-a-simple-step-by-step-guide-7e670872910e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to JavaScript Loops: Practice First, Theory Later - <a href="https://medium.com/@naveengehani999/the-ultimate-guide-to-javascript-loops-practice-first-theory-later-416ade4025dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Lazy Learnings With Naveen Gehanî`**

-<blockquote>If you are learning JavaScript, you might wonder what happens when your code actually runs.
-We learn best when we practice first and look…
+<blockquote>When you are learning JavaScript, you will quickly notice there are almost a dozen ways to repeat actions.
+But why do we need so many?
 Continue reading on Medium »</blockquote>

 <h3>3.
-A Small Cleanup Function Caused a Production Incident - <a href="https://medium.com/@parthdot404/a-small-cleanup-function-caused-a-production-incident-1b9740c1392c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to build a blazing fast Data Visualization app in 2026 - <a href="https://levelup.gitconnected.com/how-to-build-a-blazing-fast-data-visualization-app-in-2026-020d72d697bd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Parth Kadam`**
+✍️ **posted by `Andrew Allison`**

-<blockquote>When users started receiving duplicate notifications, the notification service was the obvious suspect.
+<blockquote>The stack, architecture, data structures, and algorithms you need to build a modern experience
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>4.
-Moving from migrate-mongo to mongo-migrate-kit Without Re-Running Old Migrations - <a href="https://medium.com/@guptasantosh327/moving-from-migrate-mongo-to-mongo-migrate-kit-without-re-running-old-migrations-df9d20747526?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Gitleaks vs TruffleHog: Which Secret Scanner Should Node.js Developers Use? - <a href="https://medium.com/@chintanshah35/gitleaks-vs-trufflehog-which-secret-scanner-should-node-js-developers-use-a5b30cd9344a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Santosh Gupta`**
+✍️ **posted by `Chintan Shah`**

-<blockquote>Part 2 of the MongoDB Migration Problems Series
+<blockquote>A practical comparison of two leading secret scanners, and the npm-native alternative that requires zero setup.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Designing a Self-Healing Dual-Site Connection Factory for Mongoose - <a href="https://medium.com/@kaner.assaf/designing-a-self-healing-dual-site-connection-factory-for-mongoose-2aa7800df15b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build & Deploy a Random Quote Telegram Bot with Hono + Cloudflare Workers - <a href="https://medium.com/@azita.abdollahi/how-to-build-deploy-a-random-quote-telegram-bot-with-hono-cloudflare-workers-f9daca7a0d47?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaner Assaf`**
+✍️ **posted by `Azita Abdollahi`**

-<blockquote>How to prevent startup crashes when a service relies on two separate, independent MongoDB instances.
+<blockquote>Step-by-step tutorial: Create a secure, fast quote bot in minutes using modern serverless tools.
 Continue reading on Medium »</blockquote>

 <h3>6.
+My Oasis Infobyte Web Development Internship Journey - <a href="https://medium.com/@vishnuvaradhan.boga/my-oasis-infobyte-web-development-internship-journey-573434e5a307?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Boga Vishnuvaradhan`**

+<blockquote>I recently completed my Web Development & Designing Internship at Oasis Infobyte, where I had the opportunity to enhance my practical…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Nub: The Tool That Speeds Up Node.js 20x Without Changing Runtimes - <a href="https://githubdaily.medium.com/nub-the-tool-that-speeds-up-node-js-20x-without-changing-runtimes-d442f274a46f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chimin`**

+<blockquote>Last week in a group chat, I saw a frontend dev with a ponytail complaining: his monorepo took 45 seconds to run a single `pnpm run build`…
+Continue reading on Medium »</blockquote>

-Method vs Function as Property in JS/TS Classes: A Node.js Profiling Experiment - <a href="https://medium.com/norsys-octogone/method-vs-function-as-property-in-js-ts-classes-a-node-js-profiling-experiment-b344e6852825?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+My First Cloud Deployment Journey: From “Hello World” to a Secure Node.js Application on AWS - <a href="https://medium.com/@aaipoint15/my-first-cloud-deployment-journey-from-hello-world-to-a-secure-node-js-application-on-aws-84bf5c854f09?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thomas VERHOKEN`**
+✍️ **posted by `MAYUR SAPKALE`**

-<blockquote>Do Arrow Function Class Fields Cost More?
-Theory says “yes”, let’s find out in practice !
+<blockquote>How I deployed my first Node.js application on AWS EC2, connected a custom domain, enabled HTTPS, automated deployment with GitHub Actions…
-Continue reading on norsys-octogone »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Hidden Cost of useEffect: How React’s Most-Used Hook Quietly Destroys Performance - <a href="https://medium.com/@ronikdedhia/the-hidden-cost-of-useeffect-how-reacts-most-used-hook-quietly-destroys-performance-a50744ea6ca5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Compress Images Online Without Losing Quality – Free Image Compressor - <a href="https://medium.com/@abc2023tt/compress-images-online-without-losing-quality-free-image-compressor-cc8ddf37017b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ronik Dedhia`**
+✍️ **posted by `Tejas Vaibhav`**

-<blockquote>I’ve reviewed hundreds of React components over the past four years.
-In that time, one pattern has caused more performance regressions…
+<blockquote>Compress Images Online Without Losing Quality – Free Image Compressor
 Continue reading on Medium »</blockquote>

 <h3>2.
-System Design 101 — Part 1: How Does Amazon Actually Work? - <a href="https://medium.com/@vivekjdwork/system-design-101-part-1-how-does-amazon-actually-work-832974785146?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Function Pattern That Stops Bugs Before They Spread - <a href="https://medium.com/skillstuff/the-function-pattern-that-stops-bugs-before-they-spread-bf78c7a21e23?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vivek  Dhamanemath`**
+✍️ **posted by `Masaood`**

-<blockquote>You’ve used Amazon a thousand times.
-You click “Buy Now,” and within milliseconds — your order is confirmed, a warehouse is notified, a…
+<blockquote>Good functions do more than reduce repeated code.
+They stop invalid data, unclear states, and bad assumptions from moving deeper into the…
-Continue reading on Medium »</blockquote>
+Continue reading on Skill Stuff »</blockquote>

 <h3>3.
-Learn CSS Basics in 2026: The Complete Roadmap to Introduction, Syntax, and First Styling - <a href="https://medium.com/@bikkisingh/learn-css-basics-in-2026-the-complete-roadmap-to-introduction-syntax-and-first-styling-04df80b2705c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Affordable Google Ads Accounts — New and Aged Solutions - <a href="https://medium.com/@toniju6juarez64/affordable-google-ads-accounts-new-and-aged-solutions-974f7b5ac797?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bikki Singh`**
+✍️ **posted by `PVA IT Point`**

-<blockquote>From "What is CSS?” to writing your first professional stylesheet—everything a beginner needs to know before their first web dev…
+<blockquote>Affordable Google Ads Accounts — New and Aged Solutions
 Continue reading on Medium »</blockquote>

 <h3>4.
-Project Full Stack Responsive E-Commerce Website Project for Students - <a href="https://medium.com/@aishwaryajadhav7558/project-full-stack-responsive-e-commerce-website-project-for-students-dd035316bac7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Interview Questions That Actually Matter - <a href="https://javascript.plainenglish.io/the-javascript-interview-questions-that-actually-matter-ad9fa4604e3f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Web Designing Theory`**
+✍️ **posted by `Muhammad Qasim`**

-<blockquote>🚀 **Project Full Stack Responsive E-Commerce Website Project for Students** 🎓
+<blockquote>Most companies no longer care whether you memorized obscure JavaScript trivia.
+They care whether you can reason through unfamiliar code…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Laravel JSON:API Resources: Your API Responses Are Probably Inconsistent and Your Clients Are… - <a href="https://sadiqueali.medium.com/laravel-json-api-resources-your-api-responses-are-probably-inconsistent-and-your-clients-are-ecb09502cf8f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a URL Shortener.
+Yes, I Know.
+Hear Me Out. - <a href="https://medium.com/@p32929/i-built-a-url-shortener-yes-i-know-hear-me-out-d2119dd15117?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Fayaz Bin Salam`**

-<blockquote>Sparse fieldsets, compound documents, relationship links, error objects, and pagination metadata — Laravel 13’s first-party JSON:API…
+<blockquote>Sh0Sh0 does the boring part — shrink a link — and then hands you the part everyone else hides behind a paywall: analytics, custom codes…
 Continue reading on Medium »</blockquote>

 <h3>6.
-7 Smart Ways to B,uying Google Ads Accounts Safely in 2026 - <a href="https://medium.com/@natalieju6macdonald37/7-smart-ways-to-b-uying-google-ads-accounts-safely-in-2026-07be621e1dcf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AdaptixC2 Explained: Understanding Modern Command-and-Control Frameworks from a Defender’s… - <a href="https://medium.com/@pentesterclubpvtltd/adaptixc2-explained-understanding-modern-command-and-control-frameworks-from-a-defenders-1046f20ade04?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PVA IT Point`**
+✍️ **posted by `Pentester Club`**

-<blockquote>Learn 7 smart ways to buy Google Ads accounts safely in 2026 while understanding account management, digital advertising skills, and…
+<blockquote>Why Security Professionals Should Understand Modern C2 Frameworks
 Continue reading on Medium »</blockquote>

 <h3>7.
-Why Idempotency Is Harder Than Most Articles Suggest - <a href="https://medium.com/@ujjawalr/why-idempotency-is-harder-than-most-articles-suggest-4253e45da356?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Hiring the Right Website Developer in Ahmedabad Can Transform Your Business - <a href="https://medium.com/@ramoliyajay9/why-hiring-the-right-website-developer-in-ahmedabad-can-transform-your-business-14932dea71c2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ujjawal Rohra`**
+✍️ **posted by `Ramoliyajay`**

-<blockquote>The Button You Clicked Twice
+<blockquote>Today, customers don’t just ask for recommendations — they search online first.
 Continue reading on Medium »</blockquote>

 <h3>8.
+How to Build a Dynamic Price Calculator in WordPress (No Code Required) - <a href="https://medium.com/@cff_26172/how-to-build-a-dynamic-price-calculator-in-wordpress-no-code-required-98ff459a7482?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodePeople`**

+<blockquote>A couple of months ago a client asked me to build a booking form for their workshop.
+Nothing crazy — just pick a date, choose a package…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Why Every Rajkot Business Needs a Website in 2026 (Before Your Competitors Win Online) - <a href="https://medium.com/@ramoliyajay9/why-every-rajkot-business-needs-a-website-in-2026-before-your-competitors-win-online-d4687fbd40c0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ramoliyajay`**

+<blockquote>Rajkot is growing rapidly.
+Continue reading on Medium »</blockquote>

-The Browser URL Is the New Screenshot for Web Prototypes - <a href="https://medium.com/@bbfu0382/the-browser-url-is-the-new-screenshot-for-web-prototypes-e9372ca6f5a3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>10.
+From Idea to Launch: How I Run Full-Stack Projects for Clients - <a href="https://medium.com/@musman92/from-idea-to-launch-how-i-run-full-stack-projects-for-clients-c6ed0270cbf6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neurobin`**
+✍️ **posted by `Muhammad Usman Nadeem `**

-<blockquote>Screenshots are still everywhere in product work.
+<blockquote>If you’ve ever gotten an agency quote that made your eyes water for what should be a straightforward app, you’re not alone.
+I’m Usman…
 Continue reading on Medium »</blockquote>

 <br/>